Dallas McIlwain: Background

 McIlwain was born in Inverell, New South Wales, Australia.

 Playing career

-McIlwain made his first grade debut for Canterbury in 2005 and played 2 seasons with the club, however during the 2007 season McIlwain suffered a back injury.
+McIlwain made his first grade debut for Canterbury Bankstown Bulldogs in 2005 and played 2 seasons with the club, however during the 2007 season McIlwain suffered a back injury.
 The injury would eventually force him to leave Canterbury and return to Queensland.
 In 2008, McIlwain joined Wynnum-Manly in the QLD Cup competition.